mlabbe/nativefiledialog/README.md

 I accept quality code patches, or will resolve these and other matters through support.

  - No support for Windows XP's legacy dialogs such as `GetOpenFileName`.
- - No support for file filter names -- ex: "Image Files" (*.png, *.jpg)
+ - No support for file filter names -- ex: "Image Files" (*.png, *.jpg).
+Nameless filters are supported, though.
  - No support for selecting folders instead of files.
+ - On Linux, GTK+ cannot be uninitialized to save memory.
+Launching a file dialog costs memory.
+I am open to accepting an alternative `nfd_zenity.c` implementation which uses Zenity and pipes.

 # Copyright and Credit #